microsoft/industry/foundations/powerPlatform/readme.md

 ![landing zone for power platform](./images/landingzone.png)

-## Critical design areas for Power Platform for Healthcare
+## Critical design areas for Power Platform

 The core of enterprise-scale architecture for Power Platform contains a critical design path comprised of fundamental design topics with heavily interrelated and dependent design decisions.
 This repo provides design guidance across these architecturally significant technical domains to support the critical design decisions that must occur to define the enterprise-scale architecture.
 For each of the considered domains, review the provided considerations and recommendations and use them to structure and drive designs within each area.